Mastercard/mastercard-idservice-tp-reference-app/README.md

 ### Configuration <a name="configuration"></a>

 1. Create an account at [Mastercard Developers](https://developer.mastercard.com/account/sign-up).
-2. Create a new project and add `Mastercard ID for Trust Providers` API to your project.
+2. Create a new project and add `ID for Trust Providers` API to your project.
 3. Download all the keys.
 It will download multiple files.
 4. Select all `.p12` files, `.pem` file and copy it to `src/main/resources` in the project folder.
 5. Open `${project.basedir}/src/main/resources/application.properties` and configure the parameters accordingly.